Nowadays, we often use the Raspberry Pi for everything and anything.

 But if you already have a Raspberry Pi on Raspberry Pi OS and want to try Kodi, it’s possible.

-Kodi is now available directly in the default repository.
+Kodi is now available directly in the default repository, you can get it with:

 All downloads for the OSMC distribution are available on this page.

 However, the installer allows you to configure a few things, like the network.
-If you are using Wi-Fi only or need to set a static IP address, it’s the easiest way to do this.
+If you are using Wi-Fi only or need to set a static IP address, it’s probably your best option.

 Flash the SD Card